5Buttons/Auctionator_CC/README.md

 # Auctionator_CC
 Auctionator for Chromiecraft

-Based on Auctionator+ by BlueAo and all credit to him and the original creator of Auctionator: https://forum.warmane.com/showthread.php?t=412904&p=3030654&viewfull=1#post3030654.
+Based on Auctionator+ by BlueAo and all credit to him and the original creator: https://forum.warmane.com/showthread.php?t=412904&p=3030654&viewfull=1#post3030654.
 I only made some small adjustments for Chromiecraft.

 Changelog for Chromiecraft: